Last Updated on April 10, 2023 by Dave Schoenbeck

 However, there are some serious disadvantages of rehiring former employees that you should consider before bringing this person back.

 First, consider why the employee left.
-Did they find a job with higher pay, or were they simply no longer interested in their duties?
+Did they find a higher-paying job, or were they no longer interested in their duties?
 If you want them to stay for the long term, you’ll have to invest in fixing whatever made them leave in the first place.
 Significant changes could prove costly, especially if they’re looking for a substantial bump in salary.

 Another of the disadvantages of rehiring former employees is that depending on how much time has passed, your organization may have undergone changes that would impact the employee’s performance.
 For example, a former employee might not perform well with a new manager or a slightly different job description.